orfaig/raspberry-plate-recognition/README.md

 - source venv/bin/activate
 - python plate_detector_live.py

----

-## Next evolution

-The next evolution will be to move the model to ONNX and do all the processing in Rust
+You can try to run the ONNX-based version which consumes less power.
+However, it does not work on all devices (this was the case with my Raspberry Pi), in which case run the version without ONNX.